kaustavdm/website/_posts/2016-03-20-announcing-muktakosh.markdown

 ## Muktakosh at present

-- [**Idea hub**][ideas]: The [Idea Hub][ideas] in Muktakosh, is a place envisioned to foster discussions on technologies, art, design and literature that people want.
+- [**Idea hub**][ideas]: The [Idea Hub][ideas] in Muktakosh is a place envisioned to foster discussions on technologies, art, design and literature that people want.
 We have put some of our ideas there to begin with.
 - [**unicorn**][unicorn]: We have started working on unicorn, a federated connectivity suite, that we have put in the public domain.
 There is no demo yet, but hoping to have one in 6 months.
 The [discussions](https://muktakosh.org/c/unicorn) happen on Muktakosh.org.
 - [**ConQ**][conq]: We had planned [ConQ][conq] during our [Applait][applait] days, as a discussion platform, when we wanted to make a business out of it.
 Eventually, we felt that it is better off as an open and community driven project, given its goals.